 When we ask most people why they moved here it is always the same answer: Cost of living.
 But then they complain about stuff.
 It’s true we have our annoyances too, just like everyone else, because Ecuador is not perfect.
 Even International travel writers complain.
 They complained about the town of Ibarra in one of their videos saying it is crowded, noisy, and smelly.
 Guess they aren’t trying to sell real-estate in that town?

 Bottom line, don’t come here because it’s cheap and pretty; don’t come here for the mild weather because you may be disappointed; don’t come here with the intention of wanting to make it big in the real estate market because there is far too much of that here already; don’t come here to flaunt your retirement money around the Ecuadorians (you’ll only be making yourself a target); do not come here if some of the ways of the Latin American culture is offensive to you; don’t come here because IL ranked Cuenca the best city to live in 2011!
 These are all the WRONG reasons for moving to Ecuador or any South American country.

-***Do come here because you’re tolerant of change; do come here if you need a lower cost of living standard; do come here because you like the Latin American culture and want to integrate into the community; do come here because you are already happy with your life, but just want a change of pace; do come here if you want to slow down your lifestyle and start enjoying the life around you; do come here if you want to become a part of the Ecuadorian experience and allow the live and let live attitude and laid back lifestyle become a part of your personality; and do come here if you did your due-diligent research first.***
+***Do come here because you’re tolerant of change; do come here if you need a lower cost of living standard; do come here because you like the Latin American slower pace of life; do come here because you are already happy with your life, but just want a change of pace; do come here if you want to slow down your lifestyle and start enjoying the life around you; do come here if you want to become a part of the Ecuadorian experience and allow the live and let live attitude and laid back lifestyle become a part of your personality; and do come here if you did your due-diligent research first.***